 - Stir fry sauce - Soy sauce is the perfect condiment.
 I use a mixture of soy sauce and mirin.
 Or you can use oyster sauce or any other thick, flavorful sauce.
 Adding some spice would be great if you like spicy food.

-How to prepare: Stir your ingredients in a frying pan with oil (sesame oil would be perfect), add boiled udon noodles, stir fry sauce, and stir fry until combined.
+How to prepare: Stir your ingredients in a large pan with oil (sesame oil would be perfect), add boiled udon noodles, stir fry sauce, and stir fry until combined.
 Garnish with sesame seeds or black pepper if you like.

 Adding toppings is a great way to make your yaki udon irresistible.
 Try these delightful topping options!